nathanvid/infinitemage-website/content/chapters/chapter_0213.md

 Ikael's voice became sharp.

 *—Shirone!
-Now I will inscribe the archangel's unique omniscience onto Shirone's halo!
+Now I will inscribe the archangel's unique omniscience onto your halo!
 You must not release Diamond Body.
 You must endure to survive!*

 A red flash shot out from the front and collided with the center of the halo.